brimdata/zui/apps/zui/docs/Installation.md

 **Help > Check for Updates** on Windows/Linux or **Zui > Check for Updates** on macOS will perform an immediate check and a notification will pop up if a newer release is detected.

+### macOS Details

+In Zui release [v1.7.0](https://github.com/brimdata/zui/releases/tag/v1.7.0) and older, the only available `.dmg` installer was built for Intel-based Macs, though these could still run on newer Macs (based on Apple silicon) thanks to [Rosetta](https://support.apple.com/en-us/102527).
+With Zui release [v1.8.0](https://github.com/brimdata/zui/releases/tag/v1.8.0) and newer, [separate `.dmg` installers](#macos-installation) are now available for each Mac chipset.

+If you've been running Zui release [v1.7.0](https://github.com/brimdata/zui/releases/tag/v1.7.0) or older on an Apple silicon Mac and click **Install** in an auto-update notification, _the newer Zui release for Intel-based Macs will still be installed_.
+If you want the benefit of improved performance by running a build for Apple silicon, you'll need to perform the following one-time steps to complete the transition.

+1. Quit Zui
+2. Download the **arm64** `.dmg` installer from the [Zui download](https://www.brimdata.io/download/) page and begin the installation
+3. When prompted, click to **Replace** the existing Zui application (your existing settings and data in pools will be maintained)

+Once you've done this, as other Zui releases are published, auto-update will keep you on **arm64** (Apple silicon) builds.